ivpn/unlinked-access/README.md

 ### Pre-Authorization Service
 `preauth`

-The Pre-Authorization API provides immediate verification for new user signups, ensuring that users can access mailX instantly after signup rather than waiting for the next manifest update.
+The Pre-Authorization API provides immediate verification for new user signups, ensuring that users can access MailX instantly after signup rather than waiting for the next manifest update.

 ### Token Verification Service
 `verifier`

-The Token Verification Library is integrated into mailX to verify tokens and manage user subscription states based on the information in the manifest.
+The Token Verification Library is integrated into MailX to verify tokens and manage user subscription states based on the information in the manifest.
 It handles the complexities of token validation without requiring direct communication with IVPN for routine operations.

 ## Installation